Are You Failing Enough?

 Posted by: Sue Atkins

-However, failure offers us a perfect chance to learn and improve.
-Without failure we wouldn’t know what areas we need to improve in.
+But failure offers us a perfect chance to learn and improve.
+Without failure we wouldn’t know what areas we need to improve on.

-People rarely get a straight shot toward their life goals.
+People rarely get things right straight away or the first time.
 Unexpected things happen and we make mistakes along the way.

 In essence, failure helps us reach our potential.